Concordium/concordium.github.io/source/mainnet/net/guides/wallet-sdk/wallet-sdk-identity-recovery.rst

                 Versioned
             } from '@concordium/web-sdk';

-            // TODO What about this?
+            // This identity provider must be identical to the one used to generate the identity
-            const selectedIdentityProvider: IdentityProviderWithMetadata = ...;
+            // receovery request, otherwise the request will fail. const identityProvider: IdentityProviderWithMetadata = ...;

             // See how to generate in the previous section. const recoveryRequest: IdRecoveryRequest = ...;